CrowbarBarian/QuME/README.md

 Version 0.2.5 note: The code works much better now.
 Lots of things have been fixed.
 Still needs the map data and textures to be extracted from the pak files.

-Dependencies: Code::Blocks v16.01, WxWidgets 3.0, and OpenGL.
+Dependencies: Code::Blocks v16.01 and WxWidgets 3.0.
 Compiles and runs fine on my system, Xubuntu 16.04, no guarantees on other systems/OS's